GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: The read mapping problem and Myers's algorithm

-Algorithm~\ref{alg:algorithm1} shows the pseudo-code for Myers’s algorithm, which follows these steps: \begin{enumerate} \item Preprocess the variables for column 0. \begin{itemize} \item Set the $Peq$ array for the $Query$ sequence.
-The bit-vector or bitmask values are calculated for each nucleotide in the target sequence (referred to as the $Peq$ vector).
-This vector represents the presence of each nucleotide in the target sequence at each position in the query sequence, e.g., given the query ``AATC'', the bit-mask for the nucleotide `A' is 1100. \item Initialize the bit-vectors $VP$ and $VN$. \end{itemize} \item Scan and compute the DP matrix from left to right by column. \begin{itemize} \item Compute $HP$, $HN$ and $D0$ of column $j$ from $VP$ and $VN$ of column $j-1$. \item Compute $VP$ and $VN$ of next column using $HP$, $HN$ and $D0$. \item Estimate the score from $HP$ and $HN$. \end{itemize} \item Output the locations with the lowest edit distance as the optimal end location on the $Target (T)$ sequence. \end{enumerate}
+Algorithm~\ref{alg:algorithm1} shows the pseudo-code for Myers’s algorithm, which follows these steps: \begin{enumerate} \item Preprocess the variables for column 0 (lines 5--9). \begin{itemize} \item Set the $Peq$ array for the $Query$ sequence (line 6).
+The bit-vectors or bitmask values are calculated for each nucleotide in the target sequence (referred to as the $Peq$ vector).
+This vector represents the presence of each nucleotide in the target sequence at each position in the query sequence, e.g., given the query ``AATC'', the bit-mask for the nucleotide `A' is 1100. \item Initialize the bit-vectors $VP$ and $VN$ (lines 8--9). \end{itemize} \item Scan and compute the DP matrix from left to right by column (lines 11--27). \begin{itemize} \item Compute $HP$, $HN$ and $D0$ of column $j$ from $VP$ and $VN$ of column $j-1$ (lines 13--15). \item Compute $VP$ and $VN$ of next column using $HP$, $HN$ and $D0$ (lines 17--18). \item Estimate the score from $HP$ and $HN$ (lines 19--23). \end{itemize} \item Output the locations with the lowest edit distance as the optimal end location on the target sequence (line 28). \end{enumerate}

 The complexity of Myers's algorithm is $\mathcal{O}(n \lceil m/w \rceil)$, where $w$ represents the word size of the machine (e.g., 32 or 64 bits).
-By packaging queries in units of up to 64 bits, such as using \texttt{unsigned long long int}, the overall time requirements are diminished to $\mathcal{O}(n)$.
+By packaging queries in units of up to 64 bits, such as using \texttt{unsigned long long int}, the overall time requirements are reduced to $\mathcal{O}(n)$.
 However, reads of 65 nucleotides or \glspl{bp} and higher require multiple CPU registers to emulate bit-vectors and perform operations, which leads to degraded performance due to additional processing overhead.